Quetzal-framework/quetzal-CoaTL/README.md

 # C++ Template Libary for coalescence

-Quetzal-CoalTL is a Modern C++ template scientific library for simulating the coalescence of gene genealogies in explicit landscapes or phylogenetic networks.
+Quetzal-CoalTL is a C++20 template scientific library for simulating the coalescence of gene genealogies in explicit landscapes or phylogenetic networks.